sbogucki12/SpaASMR2018/README.md

 + Made the "Register"/"Login" buttons on the front page conditional.
 + Created Artist view along with controllers/methods to support it.
 + Added some styling to Artist view.
++ Created drop-down on the front page to Top Artists.

 ## Credit